BijelicLukas/Unity-Tutorial-Test/README.md

     transform.foward = data.lookPoint - new Vector3(position.x,0,position.z);
 }
 ```
 > And now we look at where the mouse is.
 Crazy right?
-You didn't forget to give the PlayerLook Script our Scriptable Object now did you?👁️👁️<br>
+You didn't forget to give the PlayerLook Script our Scriptable Object now did you?👁️👁️

-> **Nice Time to Commit 👁️👁️**<br>
+**Nice Time to Commit 👁️👁️**

 ## Making our first Enemy
 > Since we are charting new territory we will make a new Branch <br>